xuqi2024/openflexure-microscope/docs/index.md

 # OpenFlexure Microscope - Assembly Instructions
 The OpenFlexure Microscope is a 3D printable microscope, with a very precise mechanical translation stage.
 The microscope is highly customisable.
 These instructions will take you through how to assemble various configurations.
-[Find about more about the design.](about.md)
+Find about more about the microscope on the [OpenFlexure website](https://openflexure.org/projects/microscope)

 ## Microscope Configurations: